easyllmstxt/llms-txt-templates/README.md

 We love contributions!
 If you have a better structure for a specific industry:
 1. Fork this repository.
 2. Add your template in `/templates`.
-3. Update `metadata.json`.
-4. Create a Pull Request.
+3. Create a Pull Request.

 ## 📜 License
 MIT License - Feel free to use and modify for your own projects.